 - Recognized for their leadership and commitment to civic engagement, service learning, the arts, social justice and the study of human rights

 - Financial aid recipients: Over the years, 71% received some type of financial support; 57% received need-based financial support

 To date, 31% of DukeImmerse students graduate with honors and 25% write honors theses.
-Rights & Identities in the Americas has the greatest proportion (42%) of seniors pursuing honors theses, in Public Policy, International Comparative Studies, Cultural Anthropology, Linguistics, and Program II.
+Rights & Identities in the Americas has the greatest proportion (42%) of seniors pursuing honors theses, in Public Policy, International Comparative Studies, Cultural Anthropology, Linguistics, or Program II.
 Two Uprooted/Rerouted students have received highly competitive scholarships following their DukeImmerse semester.
 In 2017, Bryce Cracknell, a Public Policy major and Environmental Science and Policy minor, received the Udall Scholarship.
 Jamie Bergstrom, an International Comparative Studies major with Arabic and Asian & Middle Eastern Studies minors, received the Truman Scholarship in 2014.

 Participation in DukeImmerse includes a $300-1,000 course fee, in addition to Duke tuition.
 Duke's Karsh Office of Undergraduate Financial Support provides additional grant aid to cover the cost of any course fee for all student receiving aid.
 Email the financial aid office (firstname.lastname@example.org) to learn more.